Astoria-ni/FlashAttentionTriton/README.md

 # FlashAttention in Triton

 This repository contains a Triton-based reimplementation and extension of the FlashAttention algorithm, originally proposed by Dao et al. (2022), as part of a final project for COS 484: Natural Language Processing at Princeton University.

+📄 [**Project Report: [Re] FlashAttention Three Years On**](https://github.com/Astoria-ni/FlashAttentionTriton/blob/main/COS484_Final_Paper.pdf)
+👤 Kia Ghods\*, Jishnu Roychoudhury\*, Addison Wu\*
+\*All authors contributed equally.

 ## Overview